-By studying chemistry students should become aware of how scientists work and communicate with each other.
-While the scientific method may take on a wide variety of forms, it is the emphasis on a practical approach through experimental work that characterizes the subject.
-Teachers provide students with opportunities to develop manipulative skills, design investigations, collect data, analyse results and evaluate and communicate their findings.
+By studying biology in the DP students should become aware of how scientists work and communicate with each other.
+While the scientific method may take on a wide variety of forms, it is the emphasis on a practical approach through experimental work that characterizes the sciences.
+Teachers provide students with opportunities to design investigations, collect data, develop manipulative skills, analyse results, collaborate with peers and evaluate and communicate their findings

-Through the overarching theme of the nature of science, the aims of the DP chemistry course are to enable students to:
+Through the overarching theme of the nature of science, the aims of the DP biology course are to enable students to:

-- 1. appreciate scientific study and creativity within a global context through stimulating and challenging opportunities - 2. acquire a body of knowledge, methods and techniques that characterize science and technology - 3. apply and use a body of knowledge, methods and techniques that characterize science and technology
+- 1. appreciate scientific study and creativity within a global context through stimulating and challenging opportunities - 2. acquire a body of knowledge, methods and techniques that characterize science and technology - 3. apply and use a body of knowledge, methods and techniques that characterize science and technology - 4. develop an ability to analyse, evaluate and synthesize scientific information - 5. develop a critical awareness of the need for, and the value of, effective collaboration and communication during scientific activities

-- 4. develop an ability to analyse, evaluate and synthesize scientific information - 5. develop a critical awareness of the need for, and the value of, effective collaboration and communication during scientific activities - 6. develop experimental and investigative scientific skills including the use of current technologies - 7. develop and apply 21st century communication skills in the study of science - 8. become critically aware, as global citizens, of the ethical implications of using science and technology - 9. develop an appreciation of the possibilities and limitations of science and technology - 10.develop an understanding of the relationships between scientific disciplines and their influence on other areas of knowledge.
+- 6. develop experimental and investigative scientific skills including the use of current technologies - 7. develop and apply 21st century communication skills in the study of science - 8. become critically aware, as global citizens, of the ethical implications of using science and technology - 9. develop an appreciation of the possibilities and limitations of science and technology - 10. develop an understanding of the relationships between scientific disciplines and their influence on other areas of knowledge.